-Closing calls are famous for being the cherry on top of your phone sales’ process.
-And because of being such a big deal, the term “closing call” in itself comes with a heavy emotional burden, capable of shaking up even the most confident sales rep.
+Closing calls are famous for being the cherry on top of your phone sales process.
+And since they’re such a big deal, the term “closing call” itself comes with a heavy emotional burden, capable of shaking up even the most confident sales rep.

-Running a flawless sales process, all the way from the cold calling to the sales closing can be an arduous task but doing everything right until the very ending to just then blow it can be devastating.
+Running a flawless sales process, all the way from the cold calling to the sale’s closing can be an arduous task.
+Besides, doing everything right until the very end just to blow it can be devastating.

 Every Closing Call has a beginning

 Don’t be afraid to sound blunt while establishing the purpose of your call, clearly stating it’s a closing call.